 This itinerary takes you to the South Island's largest city, Christchurch.
-Often referred to as the "Garden City", Christchurch has over 700 parks.
+Often referred to as the "Garden City", Christchurch has over 700 parks, and is a "cruisy" cosmopolitan city.

-You will also visit the beautiful Tasman region, home to the Abel Tasman National Park, the steaming hot pools of Hanmer Springs, the stunning scenery and sea life of the Kaikoura Coast, and the lovely village of Punakaiki on the rugged West Coast.
+You will also visit the beautiful Tasman region, home to the Abel Tasman National Park, the steaming hot pools of Hanmer Springs, the stunning scenery and sea life of the Kaikoura Coast (one of our faves), and the lovely village of Punakaiki on the rugged West Coast.

 1) You can view your interactive route map at the bottom of the page